muxriddin-web/scroll-cars/README.md

 ## Using your own car model

-Drop a `.glb` (or `.gltf` + its assets) at `assets/models/car.glb`.
-`main.js` tries to load it first and only falls back to the built-in procedural car if that file is missing or fails to load — nothing else needs to change.

-**Node naming.** For the hood-opening, wheel-spin and interior reveal to wire up automatically, name the relevant nodes in your modeling tool so they *contain* one of the substrings listed in the camera is inside the cabin).

-## Design notes

 - The placeholder vehicle is deliberately stylized — matte panels with glowing copper seams — rather than an attempt at photoreal